michael-genson/simplegui/README.md

-# SimpleGUI
+# SimpleTkGUI

-### What is SimpleGUI?
+### What is SimpleTkGUI?
 For one reason or another, you've decided your scripts need a GUI.
 Maybe it's a small project for you and your friends, or maybe you're distributing your code to users who don't know how to open command line.
 Whatever the reason, you want to wrap your code in an interface for non-technical use (or maybe you just like GUIs).
 If you're like me, you want to write your code, then deploy it as easily as possible, while also being user-friendly.

-SimpleGUI is a wrapper for the native python module tkinter.
+SimpleTkGUI is a wrapper for the native python module tkinter.
 It aims to simplify many of the decisions and complexities in building a tkinter UI, making broad assumptions that will fit 80% of use-cases, while allowing for proper customization as needed.

-SimpleGUI is a pet project of mine that has evolved from spaghetti UI code I never want to look at again.
+SimpleTkGUI is a pet project of mine that has evolved from spaghetti UI code I never want to look at again.
 Hopefully you find it as a way to spend less time on the presentation, and more time on the functionality.

 ### Installation
-Currently the only way to use SimpleGUI is to get it from git.
+Currently the only way to use SimpleTkGUI is to get it from git.

 ### Usage
 ```
-from simplegui import *
+from simpletkgui import *
 ```

-The core functionality of SimpleGUI lies mostly in the simpleviews and simplewidgets modules.
+The core functionality of SimpleTkGUI lies mostly in the simpleviews and simplewidgets modules.
 The remaining modules are mainly just helper functions and objects.
 Start with a SimpleApp object and give it a name.
 You may also want to start it hidden while you get everything else ready.

 ```